Catalog Description

 Hours: 54 lecture

 Description: Introduction to the study of sex, gender and sexuality from multiple anthropological perspectives, including biological, cultural, linguistic and archaeological.
-Examine the diversity and complexities of human sexes, genders and sexualities in many different sociocultural, historical, and cross-species contexts.
+Examine variations and complexities of human sexes, genders and sexualities in diverse sociocultural, historical, and cross-species contexts.
 Investigate complex interactions of biological and cultural systems in the development and dynamics of sexes, genders and sexualities.
-Discuss relevant issues and current research pertaining to sex, gender and sexuality.
+Engage with current anthropological research pertaining to sex, gender and sexuality; use course learning to address relevant issues.
 (CSU, UC)

 Course Student Learning Outcomes

-- CSLO #3: Examine the diversity and complexity of human sexes, genders and sexualities in multiple and diverse sociocultural, historical and cross-species contexts
+- CSLO #3: Use examples to examine the diversity and complexity of human sexes, genders and sexualities in diverse sociocultural, historical and cross-species contexts.

 Effective Term